They Dont Believe Me When I Say

 takes work to improve your health management.
 It can be so frustrating

-being acknowledged, you are left feeling, "They dont believe me when I
+is not acknowledged, and instead you are left feeling, "They dont believe me when I

 say I am ill."